Renting vs. Buying Property in Europe: Which Is Right for Expats?

 Key Factors to Consider When Choosing Between Renting and Buying in Europe

-It depends: Rent vs. buy in particular can have a lot to do with your personal situation.
+It depends: rent vs. buy in particular can have a lot to do with your personal situation.
 Here’s an example of what the pros and cons of each could look like:

 Length of Stay